 This simple but elegant business model has made Invesco a very stable company.
 It trades at almost its exact book value and has steadily grown its EPS in the last few years.

-These five stocks have an average yield of 7.73% at the time of writing.
-The S&P 500 hasn’t paid anything close to that since the 1950s.
-Today, it yields a paltry 1.91% — less than a third of what you could earn by following the recommendations in this report.
+The S&P 500 hasn’t paid anything close to these stocks' yields since the 1950s.
+Today, it yields a paltry 1.85% — less than a third of what you could earn by following the recommendations in this report.

 Here at Wealth Daily, we don’t settle for the index benchmarks.
 As a new subscriber, you’ll get useful, market-beating analysis like this delivered straight to your inbox every day.